wanapichpongsa/trash-vision/README.md

 If you're experienced, you can setup the environment via CLI (not recommended)

-Jupyter Notebook is a headache so I recommend using the Graphical User Interface (GUI) to setup the environment.
+Jupyter Notebook is a headache so I recommend using the Graphical User Interface (GUI) of your IDE (e.g., VSCode) to setup the environment.

 1. Go to `computer_vision.ipynb` file and press `select kernel` on the top right corner.
 2. Select `Select Another Kernel` -> `Python Environments...` -> `+ Create New Environment` -> `Venv`